Taxes · September 08, 2025

 Under this definition, eligible business property includes most tangible assets such as equipment or machinery, furniture, and off-the-shelf computer software, but not intangible assets such as patents and copyrights.
 The physical property acquired may be either new or used.

-For example, if your C corporation acquires a $5,000 machine and places the machine in service in 2024, you can generally deduct $5,000 on your 2024 tax return.
+For example, if your C corporation acquires a $5,000 machine and places the machine in service in 2025, you can generally deduct $5,000 on your 2025 tax return.

-Note that qualified property is considered placed in service when it is available for a specific use in your business.
+Note that qualified equipment is considered placed in service when it is available for a specific use in your business.
 In other words, you may claim the deduction for a machine that's installed on a manufacturing plant floor or for a house that's ready and available to rent.

 Section 179 limits